jaredly/geometricart/Roadmap.md

+# Data Format changes:

+- history annotations should be a map [id] instead of a list.
+- shouldn't allow non-tagged unions to include non-primitives (other than nullable)

+#

 Ok, I want a way to designate a given snapshot as the "main one" or also, a way to delete a snapshot.